nkaaf/AnnotationProcessor/README.md

 ## Java

-Annotate your AnnotationProcessor with <strong>@AnnotationProcessor</strong>.
-The Processor behind this annotation checks if your Annotation is built compliant ([JSP 269](https://www.jcp.org/en/jsr/detail?id=269)).
-You can either extending the <strong>javax.annotation.processing.AbstractProcessor</strong> or directly implement the
+Annotate your annotation processor with <strong>@AnnotationProcessor</strong>.
+The processor behind this annotation checks if your annotation processor is built conforming ([JSP 269](https://www.jcp.org/en/jsr/detail?id=269)).
+You can either extend your processor with <strong>javax.annotation.processing.AbstractProcessor</strong> or directly implement it with <strong>javax.annotation.processing.Processor</strong>.
-<strong>javax.annotation.processing.Processor</strong>.

 ### Non-Modular

-You only have to import the dependency with your build system.
+You only need to import the dependency with your build system.
 > [Maven Example](examples/maven/non-modular/pom.xml)
 >
 > [Gradle Example](examples/gradle/non-modular/build.gradle)